Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Experiments

 \subsection{Implementation Details}

-In the proposed method, the training and testing strategies follow the conventional researches~\cite{li2020word, vaezi2019ms-asl}.
-That is, as a preprocessing step, the bounding box of a signer was detected for all video frames in WLASL and MS-ASL datasets by YOLOv3~\cite{redmon2018yolov3} and by SSD~\cite{liu2016ssd}, respectively.
-Then, the bounding box was enlarged by a factor of $\sqrt{2}$ in the following two-step process.
+In the evaluation of the proposed method, the training and testing strategies followed the conventional researches~\cite{li2020word, vaezi2019ms-asl}.
+That is, as a preprocessing step, the bounding boxes of signers in the WLASL and MS-ASL datasets were detected by YOLOv3~\cite{redmon2018yolov3} and SSD~\cite{liu2016ssd}, respectively.
+Then, the bounding boxes were enlarged by a factor of $\sqrt{2}$ in the following two-step process.
 First, each frame was resized so that the diagonal size of the signer's bounding box was 256 pixels.
 That is, the size of the bounding box was $(256/\sqrt{2}) \times (256/\sqrt{2})$.
-Second, for each frame, a $256 \times 256$ squared region whose center was the same as the signer's bounding box was cropped.
-In the training phase, for spatial augmentation, a $224 \times 224$ patch was randomly cropped from each normalized frame.
-In addition, random horizontal flipping with a probability of 0.5 was applied to the normalized frames because a mirrored ASL signs preserve the same meaning as the original.
-Additionally, for temporal augmentation, 64 consecutive normalized frames were randomly selected as an input to I3D.
-For videos shorter than 64 frames, either the first or the last frame is selected randomly and then the videos were padded by repeatedly duplicating the selected frame.
-We trained I3D using Adam optimizer with an initial learning rate of $10^{-3}$ and a weight decay of $10^{-7}$.
-Besides, we trained ST-GCN using Adam with an initial learning rate of 0.01 and a weight decay of $10^{-4}$.
-All the models were trained with 200 epochs on each dataset.
-In the testing phase, all frames of the videos were inputted into the model.
+Second, for each frame, a $256 \times 256$ square region centered on the signer's bounding box was cropped.
+In the training phase, we applied the following data augmentation.
+As spatial data augmentation, a $224 \times 224$ patch was randomly cropped from the $256 \times 256$ square region.
+Additionally, random horizontal flipping with a probability of 0.5 was applied to the normalized frames because the meaning of a sign does not change in ASL even if it is mirrored.
+As temporal data augmentation, $M = 64$ consecutive normalized frames were randomly selected as input to all streams.
+For videos shorter than 64 frames, either the first or the last frame was randomly selected, and then the videos were padded by repeatedly duplicating the selected frame.
+We trained I3D using the Adam optimizer with an initial learning rate of $10^{-3}$ and a weight decay of $10^{-7}$.
+Moreover, we trained the ST-GCN using Adam with an initial learning rate of 0.01 and a weight decay of $10^{-4}$.
+All models were trained with 200 epochs on each dataset.
+In the test phase, all frames of the videos were input to the model.